Punch (drink)

 The term punch refers to a wide assortment of drinks, both alcoholic and non-alcoholic, generally containing fruits or fruit juice.
 The drink was introduced from the Indian subcontinent to England by employees of the East India Company in the late 17th century.
 Punch is usually served at parties in large, wide bowls, known as punch bowls.

 In the United States, federal regulations provide the word "punch" to describe commercial beverage products that do not contain fruit or fruit juice.
 The term is used to label artificially flavored beverages, with or without natural flavorings, which do not contain fruit juice or concentrate in significant proportions.
 Thus a product labeled as "fruit punch" may contain no fruit ingredients at all.

 Etymology

-The word is commonly said to come from Hindi पाँच (pāñch), meaning "five", as the drink was frequently made with five ingredients: alcohol, sugar, juice from either a lime or a lemon, water, and spices, or milk, curd, butter, honey, sugar.
-That etymology traces to John Fryer's A New Account of East India and Persia, in Eight Letters (1698), but there is no evidence of a drink called pāñch in India, or elsewhere, before the English word.
-Besides, the English word is now known to have been in use before the British became regulars to India.
+The word is commonly said to come from Hindi पाँच (pāñch), meaning "five", as the drink was frequently made with five ingredients: alcohol, sugar, juice from either a lime or a lemon, water, and spices, or milk, curd, butter, honey, sugar (a combination used in the religious offering panchamrita common in religious ceremonies on the Indian subcontinent).
+That etymology traces to John Fryer's A New Account of East India and Persia, in Eight Letters (1698).
+However, the English word "punch" itself is now known to have been in use before the British became regulars to India, albeit with a different meaning.

-Some believe the word originates from the English puncheon, which was a volumetric description for certain sized barrels used to transport alcohol on ships.
+Some think the word originates from the English puncheon, which was a volumetric description for certain sized barrels used to transport alcohol on ships.